istio/istio.io/content/en/blog/2024/l7-policy-with-opa/index.md

 Let's test the simple usage (authorization) and then let's create a more advanced rule to show how we can use OPA to modify the request and response.

-Deploy an app to run curl commands to the Httpbin sample application:
+Deploy an app to run curl commands to the httpbin sample application:

 {{< text bash >}}
 $ kubectl -n my-app run --image=curlimages/curl curly -- /bin/sleep 100d